temuller/personal_website/content/authors/admin/_index.md

 - Visitors
 ---

-I am interested in Type Ia supernovae as distance indicators, the physics of Type II supernovae (like the explosion mechanism), and on other types of transients in general (e.g., peculiar supernovae, kilonovae, tidal disruption events, etc.).
+I am interested in type Ia supernovae as distance indicators, the physics of supernovae (like the explosion mechanism and progenitors), and other stellar transients in general (e.g., peculiar supernovae, kilonovae, tidal disruption events, etc.).
 My interests also lie in data science (e.g. deep learning) and coding in Python.

-I am an active member of ePESSTO+ where I am incharge of the data-reduction pipeline.
-My current work focuses on PISCOLA, a data-driven type Ia supernova fitting code and on the light curve analysis to find an alternative parameterisation to improve the precision in distance measurements.
+I am the author of the [PISCOLA](https://github.com/temuller/piscola/) light-curve fitter and an active member of [ePESSTO+](https://www.pessto.org/) where I am incharge of the data-reduction pipeline.
+Also check my [Astro-Visualization](https://temuller.github.io/astro-visualization/) website.
+See my [CV](https://temuller.github.io/cv/) for a more detailed description of my background.

+My current work focuses on using type Ia supernovae with near-infrared data to improve the measurement of the Hubble constant (H0) as part of the [HostFlows](https://hostflows.github.io/) project.